AtrBrz/fis/README.md

 ## Replication Package
 <!-- @Atrin: describe here the instructions on how to replicate the work (how to run the models) -->
+in this work, we used matlab software to create the intelligent model system to assess the manufacturing system’s level of risk.
+Five Fuzzy Inference Systems (FISs) are arranged in two layers of the model to assess the risk associated with a system that produces wheat flour products.Four FISs evaluate risks based on FMEA criteria (Occurrence, Severity, and Detectability) with expert input.
+The outputs, covering Physical, Chemical, Biological, and Environmental Failures, are then integrated for overall system ranking.in the second layer all risks is the input of the model and the output shows the final risk in the manufacturing system based on integration of all IF-THEN rules.

 ## License